davidajimati/ordible-webapp/README.md

 # ORDIBLE
 Web app that allows users to stream video content from social media platforms in audio format.

+visit the github page to have a live view of this project via: https://davidajimati.github.io/ordible-webapp/index.html

 ## TECHNOLOGIES
 - Bootstrap